Yeast Types

 | Best for | Traditional recipes, when you want to verify yeast is alive before committing |

 Why dissolve first?
 The dead outer cells need to hydrate and dissolve before the live inner cells can activate.
 Adding active dry directly to flour without dissolving can leave pockets of undissolved yeast that produce uneven rising.
+I learned this the hard way early on — dry-sprinkled active dry yeast left pale, under-risen patches through my loaf that no amount of kneading fixed.

 Instant yeast (rapid rise / bread machine yeast)